America's newest crew capsule rockets toward space station

 "It's an incredibly sleek looking vehicle from the inside and it's very easy to operate," Hurley told reporters just hours before liftoff.
 He marvels at how the Dragon has just 30 buttons and touch screens, compared with the space shuttle cockpit's 2,000 switches and circuit breakers.

-For the test, the Ripley dummy was strapped into the far left seat, wearing the company's snappy white spacesuit.
+For the test , the Ripley dummy was strapped into the far left seat, wearing the company's snappy white spacesuit.
 The other seats were empty, save for a small plush toy resembling Earth that was free to float upon reaching zero-gravity.
 "Super high tech zero-g indicator added just before launch!"
 Musk tweeted.
 True to his word, the toy rose weightlessly above the seat once the capsule was in orbit.

 As many as seven astronauts could squeeze in, although four will be the norm once flights get going, allowing for a little cargo room.
 About 450 pounds (200 kilograms) of supplies are going up on this flight.